N4A/papers/lbsn/Memo_Location Based Social Network.md

 1. Mining User Similarity from Semantic Trajectories
 2. Exploiting place features in link prediction on location-based social networks

-## 3 A computer movie simulating urban growth in the Detroit region
+## 3 Detail: A computer movie simulating urban growth in the Detroit region

 Tobler’s First Law:  Everything is related to everything else, but near things are more related than distant thing.